 Stage 0.
-In this stage, your blood has too many lymphocytes, called lymphocytosis.
-You don't have any other signs or symptoms of leukemia.
-This stage is considered low risk, which means people tend to have longer survival rates and generally have no or few symptoms.
+The blood has too many lymphocytes.
+This is called lymphocytosis.
+There are no other signs or symptoms of leukemia.
+This stage is low risk.
+This means people tend to have longer survival rates and have no or few symptoms.

-Stage I. In this stage, your blood has too many lymphocytes, called lymphocytosis, and your lymph nodes are larger than normal.
-This stage is considered intermediate risk.
+Stage I. The blood has too many lymphocytes.
+The lymph nodes are larger than normal.
+This stage is medium risk.

 Stage II.
-In this stage, your blood has too many lymphocytes, called lymphocytosis, and your liver may be swollen, called hepatomegaly.
-Or your spleen may be swollen, called splenomegaly.
+The blood has too many lymphocytes.
+The liver may be swollen.
+This is called hepatomegaly.
+Or the spleen may be swollen.
+This is called splenomegaly.
 Or they may both be swollen.
-Your lymph nodes may also be larger than normal.
-This stage is also considered intermediate risk.
+The lymph nodes may also be larger than normal.
+This stage is also medium risk.

 Stage III.
-In this stage, your blood has too many lymphocytes, called lymphocytosis, and you have too few red blood cells, called anemia.
-Your lymph nodes, liver, or spleen may also be larger than normal.
-This stage is considered high risk.
+The blood has too many lymphocytes.
+The blood also has too few red blood cells.
+This is called anemia.
+The lymph nodes, liver, or spleen may also be larger than normal.
+This stage is high risk.

 Stage IV.
-In this stage, your blood has too many lymphocytes and too few platelets, called thrombocytopenia.
-Your lymph nodes, liver, or spleen may be larger than normal, and you may have too few red blood cells.
-This stage is considered high risk.
+The blood has too many lymphocytes.
+It also has too few platelets.
+This is called thrombocytopenia.
+The lymph nodes, liver, or spleen may be larger than normal.
+The blood may have too few red blood cells.
+This stage is high risk.